Fire Safety Support provides internal support in three areas: Fire Safety Database, Fire Safety Statistics and Fire Safety Training.

 Examples below offer guidance on projects for consideration:

-- Any new development, refurbishment or adaptation of an existing building that includes: A shopping complex falling within the definition given in BS 5588 Part 10: 1991 (sec 2.8)
+- Any new development, refurbishment or adaptation of an existing building that includes: A covered shopping complex falling within the definition given in BS 9999.

-- A building where fire engineering design strategy is used to demonstrate compliance with the functional requirements of Part B (Fire Safety) of The Building Regulations 2000
+- A building where fire engineering design strategy is used to demonstrate compliance with the functional requirements of Part B (Fire Safety) of The Building Regulations.

 - An indoor arena, large entertainment or assembly complex, mass transit system interchange or similar project.

-- Any large or unusual project where extended or complex consultation with the design team is necessary, which would require a disproportionate amount of a time given by a District based Planning Officer
+- Any large or unusual project where extended or complex consultation with the design team is necessary.

 The premises identified above tend to be classed high risk with regard to property and/or life safety, and therefore specific tactical plans may benefit Operational crews.

-When such a project/building is identified, either on planning application or through pre-submission meetings with Building Control (or Approved Inspector), the specialist Group Manager, or Station Manager is responsible for the strategy for dealing with any statutory consultation under the Building Regulations and other legislation.
+When such a project/building is identified, either on planning application or through pre-submission meetings with Building Control (or Approved Inspector), the Fire Engineering/Planning Team at Service Delivery Centre will be responsible for dealing with any statutory consultation under the Building Regulations and other legislation.